Jamazi4/bimcat/notes.md

 0. Layout - propsets size in creator
 1. PSETS - add support for bool values (frontend) - maybe differentiate between types of properties (backend) - don't allow to save empty pset
-2. LOADING FILES/COMPONENTS - fix component placement, maybe add modification option - rename component
+2. LOADING FILES/COMPONENTS - show link to component in toast on creation/copy
 3. Libraries - user assigned or public libraries of elements - private/public - owner functionality - add/remove users, add/remove components
 4. USERS - delete user
-5. General - add fallbacks and error screens - styling for mobile - navbar and data tables

-also quantities

-- maybe differentiate between types of properties
-- don't allow to save empty pset

-current:

-2. when accessing component from library, change breadcrumbs somehow
+5. when accessing component from library, change breadcrumbs somehow
-3. locale date is wrong on prod
+6. locale date is wrong on prod
-4. sonner styling for success and error (border color maybe) - link on upload - or uploading toast and success toast
+7. sonner styling for success and error (border color maybe) - link on upload - or uploading toast and success toast
-5. duplicated psets sometimes - also opens both
+8. duplicated psets sometimes - also opens both

-library browser

-- search bar, make component copy
 - add users or share library via link, current users - on link click add user to

 on favorite - become guest user - for invitation to library auto fav, removing fav is going out of library.
 Owner can't add to fav